wenh123/depth-reader-js/README.md

 The XDM 1.0 spec was jointly developed by Intel and Google, and is available on the [Intel Developer Zone](https://software.intel.com/en-us/articles/the-extensible-device-metadata-xdm-specification-version-10).

-:exclamation: This library does not currently parse all metadata described by the spec.
-However, it's hoped that this project will evolve into a generic reader and possibly a writer as well in the near future.
+This library does not currently parse all metadata described by the 1.0 spec.
+However, it is hoped that this project will evolve into a complete reader and possibly a writer as well in the future.

-This library may be used in both browser and Node.js projects, but some tests fail if run inside PhantomJS.
+This library may be used in both browser and Node.js projects, but some tests fail when run inside PhantomJS.

 ## Dependencies